 Cocoa tea is just the beginning for dessert lovers visiting Grenada.
 The island has a number of companies that make delicious dark chocolate.
 You can opt for plain bars, but Dowe suggests trying the nutmeg-spiced version from Jouvay.

 12. Grab nutmeg ice cream to cool down

 Grenada is one of the largest nutmeg exporters in the world, so it only makes sense that the spice frequently appears in popular dishes.
 Nutmeg ice cream is a local favorite, and you can find it at numerous restaurants.
 You can also make it yourself if you have an ice cream machine.

 A taste of something different

 While working your way through these delicious Grenadian foods, you might find yourself wondering what else you should learn about the location.
-The island might be known for its spices and beaches, but it’s also home to some groundbreaking work in medical education and research.
+The island might be known for its spices and beaches, but it’s also home to some groundbreaking work by SGU's Caribbean medical school.

 To learn more about Grenada and how it’s contributing to a healthier world, be sure to stop by The SGU Pulse again.

 Want to work in the medical field?Learn More